Ease of Use9.8/10

 You can pay Tally easily and instantly using the app.

 Tally Advisor comes highly recommended.
 The service does require a minimum credit score of 660 (check your credit score here for only $1) to enroll your credit cards under Tally Pay, which is still pretty decent given the capabilities of the service.
-No matter what your score, however, the You Pay service is completely free and will help you manage your cards and get your debt payed down faster.
+No matter what your score, however, the You Pay service is completely free and will help you manage your cards and get your debt paid down faster.

 If you’ve ever struggled with credit card debt, or even have some frustrating debt left on the cards, you know how predatory and difficult the credit card companies can be.